-Infection is caused by transmission of one of 4 species of Plasmodium (P. falciparum, P.ovale, P.vivax or P. malariae) through the bite of infected female anopheline mosquitoes.
-The species vary in their clinical effects, P. falciparum causing the most severe form of malaria, and the most deaths.
-TropNetEurop reported a case fatality of 1.4% for P. falciparum infections imported into Europe.1 Malaria caused by other Plasmodium species is less severe.
-P.ovale and P.vivax also differ in that they have persistent liver stages, which can resist conventional treatment and can produce relapses up to a year after the initial infection.
+Infection is caused by transmission of one of 4 species of Plasmodium (P. falciparum, P. ovale, P. vivax or P. malariae) through the bite of infected female anopheline mosquitoes.
+The species vary in their clinical effects; P. falciparum causes the most severe form of malaria, and the most deaths.
+TropNetEurop reported a case fatality of 1.4% for P. falciparum infections imported into Europe1.
+Malaria caused by other Plasmodium species is less severe and rarely life threatening.
+P. ovale and P. vivax also differ in that they have persistent liver stages, which can resist conventional treatment and can produce relapses up to a year after the initial infection.

-Worldwide each year, up to 30,000 travellers fall ill with malaria on their return from visiting countries where the disease is endemic.2 Pregnant woman, young children and the elderly are particularly at risk.
+Worldwide each year, up to 30,000 travellers fall ill with malaria on their return from visiting countries where the disease is endemic2.
+Pregnant woman, young children and the elderly are particularly at risk.
 Malaria in pregnancy increases the risk of maternal death, miscarriage, stillbirth and neonatal death.
 As malaria is a relatively rare disease in Ireland, a high level of suspicion is necessary when travel to endemic areas has occurred in either the recent or distant past.

 Increasing numbers of Irish residents are travelling to malarious regions for holiday and business travel.
-An

-Table 1.
-Malaria notifications, Ireland 2005 by country of exposure increasing proportion of the population in Ireland originates from malaria endemic regions and regularly travels home.
+An increasing proportion of the population in Ireland originates from malaria endemic regions and regularly travels home.